Tatiana Sorokko: Career

 In 1992, she and her husband, Serge Sorokko, moved to California.
-Already well known by major fashion designers and editors, her career took off in the U.S. just as it had done in Europe.
-Aside from her modeling engagements all over the globe, Tatiana continued her education at the Academy of Art University in San Francisco, where she studied History of Fashion.
+Already well known by major fashion designers and editors, her career took off in the U.S., just as it had done in Europe.
+Aside from her modeling engagements, Sorokko continued her education at the Academy of Art University in San Francisco, where she studied History of Fashion.
 She appeared on the cover of Runway, a book of fashion photographs by Larry Fink, and was featured opposite Brad Pitt in a commercial for Acura Integra.

 In 1994, she made a brief appearance in Robert Altman' s movie Prêt-à-Porter.
 She was the subject of a book, published in Moscow, Russian Models, by Ekaterina Vasilyeva, which credited her as the first widely recognized Russian model to emerge after perestroika.

-With the publication of the December 2001 issue of the Russian edition of Vogue, Tatiana who is fluent in both Russian and English, embarked on a new career as its Foreign Correspondent and Contributing Editor.
-As author of Telegram from Tatiana Sorokko, a popular monthly column of fashion and style commentary, she covered a wide range of topics and personalities.
-Among numerous subjects of Tatiana's stories, drawn from her first-hand experiences, were fashion designers and artists including Gianfranco Ferré, Ralph Rucci, Andrée Putman, Manolo Blahnik, Yohji Yamamoto, Philip Treacy, Richard Avedon, and Herb Ritts.
+Sorokko, who is proficient in both English and Russian, started a new job as its Foreign Correspondent and Contributing Editor with the release of the December 2001 issue of Vogue's Russian edition.
+She covered a variety of subjects and people as the creator of Telegram from Tatiana Sorokko, a well-liked monthly column of fashion and style commentary.
+Among numerous subjects of Sorokko's stories, drawn from her first-hand experiences, were fashion designers and artists including Gianfranco Ferré, Ralph Rucci, Andrée Putman, Manolo Blahnik, Yohji Yamamoto, Philip Treacy, Richard Avedon, and Herb Ritts.
 Her last Telegram was published in the December 2004 issue of Vogue.
 In the early 2000s, Sorokko also contributed to the Italian Vanity Fair, for whom she produced and styled photo shoots with prominent personalities, including actor Peter Coyote and author Isabel Allende, to name a few.